 When a child dependant is compelled to cash out the death benefit pension before the age of 25, his or her transfer balance account is reset.
 At a later date, when he or she commences their own super pension/s, the individual will have his or her own transfer balance account and transfer balance cap, based on the general transfer balance cap.

-Note: To assist mainly advisers and accountants, the ATO has released a Law Companion Guideline on death benefits and the transfer balance cap (see SuperGuide article July 2017 super changes: ATO releases Law Companion Guidelines
+Note: To assist mainly advisers and accountants, the ATO has released a Law Companion Guideline on death benefits and the transfer balance cap (see SuperGuide article July 2017 super changes: ATO Guidance Notes and Law Companion Guidelines